 At its core, marketing is about identifying and understanding customers, and developing products and services that meet their needs.
 When it’s done well, marketing helps to create a strong brand and profitable business.

 Crucially, marketing roles demand more than clever product design ideas or slick digital advertising campaigns.
-Success in this industry rides on careful planning and research, explains Dr Weber.
+Success in this industry rides on careful planning and research, explains Dr Zenkić.

 What are some common careers in marketing?

-Dr Weber says many marketing career paths tend to suit extroverts who like working in teams and developing relationships with stakeholders from all walks of life and business.
-‘Much of what marketers do is really interpersonal,’ she says.
+Dr Zenkić says there are marketing career paths for all kinds of people.
+We often think of many marketing career paths that tend to suit extroverts who like working in teams and developing relationships with stakeholders from all walks of life and business.
+This is because ‘much of what marketers do is really interpersonal,’ he says.
+'But there are also many roles for people who like to immerse themselves in analytical problems or those who like to think, plan and write carefully.'

 Explore Deakin's marketing degrees